Reaction to CAS ruling on Russian athletes banned for doping

 ”This, of course, cannot but give us joy.
 It confirms our position on the fact that the vast majority of our athletes are clean.

-“We ourselves have things to work on in terms of perfecting our anti-doping program and policy.
+“We ourselves have things to work on in terms of perfecting our anti-doping programme and policy.
 We will do this in determined fashion with WADA.”

 Travis Tygart, CEO of the U.S. Anti-Doping Agency (USADA)